FrsLry/ms_acceleration/README.md

 * **Figures:** The figures can be recreated using the script `.\mixed_model\figures.R`.

 * **Simulations:** In `.\simulations\`, users can use a simulation framework, with known recruitment and survival parameters, and then use the dynamic N-mixture model (Dail & Madsen 2011) to correctly estimate the recruitment and survival parameters.
 Users are invited to test several values of parameters.
-Also accessible at [here](https://frslry.github.io/ms_acceleration/simulations/simulations.html).
+Also accessible [here](https://frslry.github.io/ms_acceleration/simulations/simulations.html).

 ## System requirements